 At St Peter's, we welcome volunteers to work with our children.
 All volunteers are required to undertake a DBS check and a brief interview, which our school office will organise, before they undertake work in school.
 This help is a valuable contribution, both to the teacher and the children.
 Parents help in a number of different ways: listening to children read; assisting with mathematics and language work; working with groups in art, craft and cookery activities; escorting children on outings, sharing special interests and expertise appropriate to topic work.
-At the time of writing we are unable to have volunteers in school due to COVID-19 restrictions.
+Please contact the school office if you are interested in volunteering.